fuseraft/InterpJS/README.md

 So here's **interp.js**.

+And here's a [fiddle](https://jsfiddle.net/29j1v7gy/5/) to see it in action.

 InterpJS appends a single function to the String object so that it supports simple index-based interpolation.

 You can call `interp()` and pass parameters *like this*: